marty-on-linux/Mashacre/README.md

 # Mashacre

 🎮 **About This Game**
 The Mashacre is the chaotic result of a YouTube coding battle: “ChatGPT vs Gemini: Make Vampire Survivors From Scratch (Potato Edition).”
 Gemini won the battle, so the time limit was removed and the AI was forced to keep building until a fully playable, starch-filled bullet heaven emerged.

+🏁 **Quick Start**
+- Click **Code → Download ZIP**, extract, then double-click [index.html](index.html) to play in a modern browser.
+- If your browser blocks local files, run from the project folder: `python -m http.server 8000` and open http://localhost:8000
+- Pure HTML/JS/CSS—no build step or extra dependencies.

 🏆 **The Recipe for Victory**
 1. Mow down hordes of Rotten Potato enemies.